ahives/HareDu3/docs/exchange-create.md

 # Creating Exchanges

 The Broker API allows you to create an exchange on the RabbitMQ broker.
 To do so is pretty simple with HareDu 3.
-You can do it yourself or the IoC way.
+You can do it yourself or the DI way.

 **Do It Yourself**